alexisadorn/BestFriendFinder-cli-app/NOTES.md

 --5/13/17--
 [X] Clean up code in CLI #call method
-[X] Break out code into separate methods where necessary [ ] See if the description can be formatted better (no spaces between <p> tags) [X] Remove #find_details_url method from Scraper
+[X] Break out code into separate methods where necessary [X] Remove #find_details_url method from Scraper
-[ ] Think through how we can use same methods for cats/birds/etc.
+[X] Think through how we can use same methods for cats/birds/etc.
-[ ] Write something that does not add the dog object to the list of @@all if the dog already exists
+[X] Write something that does not add the dog object to the list of @@all if the dog already exists --5/14/17--
+[ ] See if the description can be formatted better (no spaces between <p> tags) [ ] How to make a module file for Definable?
+[ ] What if user enters number outside of acceptable range?
+[ ] Can we use already-created species variable from AnimalFactory class instead of having them in each animal class?
+[ ] Environment file - requiring all files in lib?
+[ ] check_attributes_for_nil method - how to make that cleaner?
 -----------
-[ ] Get permission from BFAS to scrape their site -pending-

-[ ] Refactor the code
+[ ] Get permission from BFAS to scrape their site -pending- [ ] Update the README file
-[ ] Add any pretty updates (colors, fun text, etc.)
-[ ] Update the README file
 [ ] Update the specifications of the .gemspec file
 [ ] Update the spec.md file